thatdevgirl/wordpress-menu-sync/README.md

-# wordpress-menu-sync
+# Menu Sync

-WordPress plugin to sync pages and their hierarchy with a menu
+WordPress plugin to sync pages and their hierarchy with a menu.